Skip to Main Content

 Most insurance companies offer at least one auto insurance discount designed specifically for college students, such as:

 • Good student discount: Earning good grades in school demonstrates responsibility, which may correlate with responsible driving.
-A B average or 3.0 GPA is the most common eligibility requirement for this discount.
+Maintaining at least a B average, or 3.0 GPA, is the most common eligibility requirement for this discount.

 • Driver education discount: Some insurers, like Geico, offer discounts to young drivers who complete an approved driver’s education discount.
 All household members below a certain age may need to complete the course in order to earn the discount.